annhuii/blog/content/posts/how-i-use-an-ambient-scribe.md

 Looking at my patients, has given me the ability to notice the patient as a person, and a tacit understanding of the social context of my patient.
 What's the body language between the patient and their family like?
 Might there be a reason for visit that is not medical, such as an unsafe home environment, and I have to exercise my fiduciary role to intervene?

-I am a translator of my patient's experience into medicalese.
-One of the most common complaints is giddiness, rather than taking that as face value, I have to ask patients what do they mean exactly, is that weakness, or vertigo?
+I am a translator of my patient's experience into medicalese.[^1] One of the most common complaints is giddiness, rather than taking that as face value, I have to ask patients what do they mean exactly, is that weakness, or vertigo?
 I dislike the imprecision of the term numbness, is that a reduced sensation as opposed to a tingling sensation (ants crawling on your skin), can mean the world of a difference of urgency.
 With a scribe, I am not fixated on using my working memory in trying to remember what has just been said, and I don't have to resort to typing my notes while my patient is speaking.

 ---